 Anna is a formerly passionate ballet dancer, a currently passionate reader and an intermittently passionate jogger.
 She lives in Manhattan.

-André is a Senior Account Executive on BerlinRosen’s national team, managing strategic communications and media campaigns for leading foundations and non-profits on communications and media campaigns focused on public health, immigrant rights, and LGBT rights.
-His clients include the Elton John AIDS Foundation, Perception Institute, and the MacArthur Foundation.
+André is a Senior Account Executive on BerlinRosen’s national team, managing strategic communications and media campaigns focused on public health, immigrant rights, and LGBT rights.
+His clients include leading foundations and non-profits such as the Elton John AIDS Foundation, Perception Institute, and the MacArthur Foundation.

 Prior to joining BerlinRosen, André worked on communications and thought-leadership initiatives at global health strategy firm Rabin Martin, where he supported non-profit and corporate clients on public health programs targeting underserved populations.
 André has previously worked in public relations at Edelman, Triomphant Communications, and the French Permanent Mission to the United Nations.